tldr-pages/tldr/pages/linux/rm.md

 `rm --verbose {{path/to/file1 path/to/file2 ...}}`

-- Remove specific files/directories [r]ecursively:
+- Remove specific files and directories recursively:

 `rm --recursive {{path/to/file_or_directory1 path/to/file_or_directory2 ...}}`